bketelsen/getfleek.dev/src/pages/docs/multiple.md

 {% /callout %}

 The default configuration of Fleek adds a shell alias to change directories into your configuration directory.
 This is useful for initializing a git repository.
+Use this alias to cd into your configuration directory:

 ```shell
 fleeks